 Seismic Tests on UHV Bushings

-It is easy to understand why a bushing, which is a heavy, tall and thin apparatus made of fragile materials such as porcelain, with center of gravity at more or less half of its air side height, will be subject to huge mechanical stress during ground motion amplified by the structure to which it is mounted.
+Based on the above concepts, it is easy to understands why a bushing, which is a heavy, tall and thin apparatus made of fragile materials such as porcelain, with center of gravity at more or less half of its air side height, will be subject to huge mechanical stress during ground motion amplified by the structure to which it is mounted.
 This phenomenon becomes greater when the bushing, due to voltage class, is extremely high and heavy, as is the case for UHV bushings.
 Such bushings (i.e. voltage class ≥ 800 kV) have air side length of at least 6 to 7 m and, in most cases, have an air side insulator made of porcelain.
 That only further increases their significant weight.
 They therefore feature among the worst possible properties from the seismic point of view.
 To this intrinsic fact must be added the difficulty to find a mechanical laboratory able to manage a seismic test on a system that is so high and heavy.
 One aspect is the capability to vertically handle a test object 10 to 13 m high, plus the frame for fixing it to the shaker table.
-But the main problem is given by the shaker tables themselves that must synthetize the ground motion.
+But the main problem is given by the shaking tables themselves that must synthetize the ground motion.
 In the majority of cases they are not so large as to be able to correctly reproduce the time history of the ground motion on an object with a center of gravity of many tons placed at 4 to 6 m in height.
 In fact, each shaking table has been designed to have a maximum overturning moment.
 This is the maximum moment that the system can support (in ton x m), by correctly following the seismic RRS correctly in all range of accelerations.
 With higher values, the table may fail to strictly follow RRS requirements in some parts of its frequency range.

 It easy to understand that a UHV bushing, with an air side center of gravity placed at about 5 to 6 m and weighing some 6 tons, gives a moment of 30 to 40 ton x m – a value reachable only by the biggest shaker tables.
 Due to the above, in conjunction with important cost aspects, it has become common to make use of finite element methods (FEM) to simulate the system under test and then to carry out only a few real seismic tests to validate the calculations.